eriktaubeneck/ordbok/docs/usage/filetypes.md

 YAML already has some structure like this, but the idea behind the `local_config.yml` is for settings that may be dependent of a developers own configuration.

 Variables that show up in multiple files will assume the value in the later declaration.
 Moreover, variables can be declared in earlier files such that they must be found in later file or the environment.
-This works with the `<near_miss_key>`, which defaults to `ordbok` but can be specified.
+This works with the `<namespace>`, which defaults to `ordbok` but can be specified.
 For example setting `KEY: 'ordbok_local_config'` in `config.yml` will raise an exception if `KEY` isn't specified in `local_config.yml`.

 ### Private Configuration